RuiRioPina/LAPR4-21-22/docs/1201564/US1001/ProcessoEngenhariaFuncionalidade.md

 Mandatory attributes: internal code, short and extended description.

 In accordance with the specification document, other atributes might also be mandatory.

+**2. ** Currency

+- The project must be prepared to easily support several currencies.

+- The system should work adopting a base currency (e.g.: EUR) and, according to the customer location, be able to present prices on other currencies (e.g. USD) using an external currency converter.

+- During the prototype development, using a currency converter should not be a major concern.

+The system adopts a base currency (EUR).
+If needed, a converter will be implemented.

+**3. ** Barcode

+- Barcodes are manually introduced by users since each product barcode is provided by the product manufacture.

+**4. ** Product vs Category

+- "By simplicity, a category consists only of an alphanumeric code, and a description.
+Each product belongs mandatorily to a single category."

+- As so, and contrary to what is suggested in your question, there is no hierarchy between categories.

 # 3. Design